RobTillaart/SHT2x/README.md

 the delta for a given distance and/or Wifi usage.
 However one could use the multiMap() library to build (non-linear) corrections if needed.

-Advice is to keep the sensor "as far" from Wifi as possible, if possible 15 cm or more.
+Advice is to keep the sensor "as far" from heat sources including Wifi as possible.
 Also take care of good air circulation in/around the sensor.